-- the initial transmit power of E-PUCH is set based on an open-loop power control scheme, then - the transmission power control transits into closed-loop power control using TPC commands carried on E-AGCH for the scheduled transmission or on E-HICH for the non-scheduled transmission.
-In scheduled and non-scheduled coexisting case, both TPC commands carried on E-AGCH and E-HICH are used on E-PUCH
+- the initial transmit power of E-PUCH is set based on an open-loop power control scheme, then - the transmission power control transits into closed-loop power control using TPC commands carried on E-AGCH or on E-HICH.
+For non-scheduled transmission, the TPC commands are carried on E-HICH only.
+Both TPC commands carried on E-AGCH and E-HICH are used on E-PUCH